Jamerrone/performance-matters-server-side/README.md

 ## Performance Optimization

-*All tests are performed using the "Slow 3G" option from the Google Chrome Developer Tools.*
+*All tests are performed using the "Slow 3G" option from the Google Chrome Developer Tools with cache turned off.*

 ### Run 1: Client Side